 Compendium Packs and their contents are automatically sorted alphabetically.

-You can also export whole folders to compendiums by right clicking the folder and clicking the "Export to Compendium" option.
-This then gives you the ability to choose the destination pack (the compendium you want to export the folder's entities to), and if you want to overwrite existing entries with the same names.
+You can also export whole folders to compendia by right clicking the folder and clicking the "Export to Compendium" option.
+This then gives you the ability to choose the destination pack (the compendium you want to export the folder's documents to), and if you want to overwrite existing entries with the same names.
 If the "Merge by name?" option is toggled off, then new copies of similar entities will be added.
 This is useful for storing multiple versions of the same document in a compendium.

 You can only export folders to compendium packs which are unlocked.
 To lock and unlock a compendium, go to the Compendium Packs tab, right click a compendium, and choose the "Toggle Edit Lock" option.
 This will lock or unlock the chosen compendium.
-Note that you will receive a warning and be asked to confirm your choice to unlock packages that are included in game systems and modules, but not within your own worlds.
+Note that you will receive a warning and be asked to confirm your choice to unlock compendia that are included in game systems and modules, but not within your own worlds.

 - Do I need a Compendium?